Microsoft 365 and AI Guidance

-I’m a systems engineer who learned design.
-I solve problems and occasionally fix very old houses.
+I'm a systems engineer who learned design.
+Basically, I love solving the tough problems!

 Writings on AI, Microsoft 365 and more.